shubham-prajapati/best-repo-ever/README.md

 # best-repo-ever
-This is a basic trailhead repo
+This is a hello basic trailhead repo this is to generate a merge conflict with 2